jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/organizations/brothers_of_the_sail.md

 ## Beliefs

 1. Men and women were not meant to be chained by laws and rules
-2. Any form of government is a form of opression
+2. Any form of government is a form of oppression
 3. Governments won't overthrow themselves, they need a hand

 ## Goals